Update – As of October 2019, Lightroom CC is now known as ‘Lightroom.’

 Now that we’ve had a look under the hood of Lightroom Classic, let’s dive into Lightroom CC’s features.

-Lightroom CC is based entirely in the Cloud.
+Lightroom is based entirely in the Cloud.
 It automatically syncs your photos across desktop, mobile and web.
-(You can also sync photos in Lightroom CC with a manual process. )
+(You can also sync photos in Lightroom with a manual process. )

-With Lightroom CC, full resolution copies of your photos reside in the Cloud.
+With Lightroom, full resolution copies of your photos reside in the Cloud.
 This means that you can work on your photos anytime, anywhere.

-Your photos automatically save to the Cloud with Lightroom CC.
+Your photos automatically save to the Cloud with Lightroom.
 There is no need to back up to an external hard-drive unless you choose.

-The way photos are managed inside Lightroom CC is completely different than in Lightroom Classic.
+The way photos are managed inside Lightroom is completely different than in Lightroom Classic.

 Any photo can be dragged into an Album from the ‘My Photos’ panel on the left side of your editing screen.